somto-sec/python-for-cyber/README.md

-# python-for-cyber
+# Python Study log
-This repository contains Python scripts and excercises focused on cyberscurity learning, its where i upload all my experiments,practice files and mini projects as i improve.
+This repository contains Python scripts and excercises, its where i upload all my experiments,practice files and mini projects as i improve.
 ## Learning Python Fundamentals